0xkuj/ECG-Support/README.md

 *********** ATTENTION ***********

 THIS TWEAK WILL WORK ONLY ON APPLE WATCHES THAT WERE BOUGHT FROM ECG-SUPPORTED COUNTRIES!
+EDIT: AND ALSO UNSUPPORTED COUNTRIES AS OF iOS 13.5 & watchOS 6.2.5/6

 **** This tweak requires REBOOT after installation!